 - Other businesses: Card Verification Code (CVV).
 For Visa and MasterCard the CVV is 3 digits and is found on the back of the card, next to the space reserved for the signature.
 On American Express cards, the code is 4 digits and it appears on the face of the card.

-What can do to improve its security?
+What can you do to improve your security?

 - Do not divulge your PIN or any more personal details than necessary.